The Catskill Glee Club (male chorus) was

 over 20 years and is currently that clubís assistant

 conductor.
-He also serves, since 2012, as co-conductor of
+He also served, since 2012, as co-conductor of

 the Yankee Male Chorus for its annual four-day summer tour